cddmp/enum4linux-ng/README.md

-  -w DOMAIN          Specify workgroup/domain manually (usually found automatically) -u USER            Specify username to use (default "") -p PW              Specify password to use (default "") -K TICKET_FILE     Try to authenticate with Kerberos, only useful in Active Directory environment -H NTHASH          Try to authenticate with hash --local-auth       Authenticate locally to target
+  -w DOMAIN          Specify workgroup/domain manually (usually found automatically) -u USER            Specify username to use (default "") -p PW              Specify password to use (default "") -K TICKET_FILE     Try to authenticate with Kerberos, only useful in Active Directory environment (Note: DNS must be setup correctly for this option to work)
+  -H NTHASH          Try to authenticate with hash --local-auth       Authenticate locally to target
   -d                 Get detailed information for users and groups, applies to -U, -G and -R